flinden68/OSGI-Cloudant-connector/README.md

 And Go..
 In the xsp.properties of the nsf select the "nl.elstarit.cloudant.XspLibrary" at the Page generation tab

+#Important
+The connector is asking for a account, this can be calculated by the following syntax, username:password@username

 #Using the plugin#
 #First thing to do is to make connection with the cloudant server.

 CloudantConnector connector = new CloudantConnector();